Tel:

 The setup position will be on the left side of the boat for right handed paddlers, and the right side of the boat for left handed paddlers.
 It should be along the side of the boat and parallel to it.

 This setup position is common to the sweep roll and C to C roll.
-The basic setup position on the surface is not adequate to start the roll if we just maintain it as we capsize.
+This basic setup position on the surface is not adequate to start the roll if we just maintain it as we capsize.
 The paddle is not high enough in the water - we need to push the paddle high in the water and try and curl our body around the boat on the left side (for right-handers) or the right side for left-handers, but we will get to refine it when we are capsized.

 The setup position after the roller has capsized, let the boat settle, and is ready for the roll